ulrichformann/jpeg-extract/README.md

 jpeg-extract
 ==================

-A Node module to extract an image from any jpeg steam.
+A Node module to extract an image from any jpeg stream.

 ### Install